What Matters Most in a Massage Chair?

 Titan balances affordability with advanced features, offering options for various budgets.

-- Jupiter Premium LE: Known for its L-track roller system and deep reflexology foot rollers.
+- Advent 4D: Known for its L-track roller system and deep reflexology foot rollers.

 - Ronin 4D: Sleek with a 3-stage zero-gravity recline and wireless charging pad.